www.RogerWendell.com

 Me

-In June of '06 I was diagnosed with stage 0 cancer but was one of those few lucky ones whose tumor was removed, tested, and determined eventually found to be completely eradicated.
+In June of '06 I was diagnosed with stage 0 cancer but was one of those few lucky ones whose tumor was removed, tested, and eventually eradicated.
 In addition to feeling really lucky the incident also changed my outlook on life a bit.
 Nevertheless, I thought I'd keep this page (and most of my website) pretty much intact as the way I originally started creating it (in the late 90s) since it was all heartfelt then and still relevant now...

-1. There is nothing more important than family - I've been very lucky to have had great kids, siblings, parents, cousins and extended family!
-In addition to that, my other interests include; QRPp CW, mountaineering, vegetarianism, Deep Ecology, paleontology and cosmology.
+- There is nothing more important than family - I've been very lucky to have had great kids, siblings, parents, wife, cousins and extended family!
+In addition to that, my other interests include; QRPp CW, mountaineering, vegetarianism, Deep Ecology, paleontology, cosmology, and combating Marxism.

 - Roger J. Wendell